promerma/zeoran/README.md

 For a detailed description of the algorithms used to generate the zeolite frameworks and the program itself, please check the .pdf file available in this repository.
 The software is entirely written in C/C++ and contains a Shell script to execute it.

-## Run the program
-The repository contains an executable shell script that compiles and executes the program.
-To execute the program open the terminal in the directory containing this file and type:

-	./execute

-The first time, it might be necessary to give execution permission to the file execute.
-This can be done by right-click on properties or through the terminal by typing:

-	chmod +x execute

-#### Requirements:

-	1. The g++ needs to be installed.
-	2. The data directory needs to be in the current directory.
-	3. The files functions.cpp, generate.input, global.h, heaaders.h and libraries.h need to be in the current directory.

 ## Content
 Here the content of the repository is described.